CloudLabsAI-Azure/Terraform-workshop/Terraform/01 - Basics/Guide.md

 ## Task 4: Define the Virtual Network and Subnet

-In this task you create `vnet.tf`, which defines two resources: an Azure Virtual Network and a Subnet.
+In this task you will update `vnet.tf`, which defines two resources: an Azure Virtual Network and a Subnet.

 **Key VNet concepts:**